What the Mayflower Compact really did for the Constitution

 - Purpose – “Better ordering and preservation.”

-That three‑part skeleton mirrors the modern constitution’s preamble (We the People...), the articles (the covenant), and the amendments (the purpose evolves over time) That's the whole idea..
+That three‑part skeleton mirrors the modern constitution’s preamble (We the People...), the articles (the covenant), and the amendments (the purpose evolves over time) It's one of those things that adds up.
+Took long enough..

 2. From Pilgrims to Patriots